-sustainability, product-service systems, product-oriented, collaboration, drivers, barriers, knowledge, partner development This research puts Indonesia in the headlight in its effort to fight sustainability through product-oriented Product-Service Systems (PSS) implementation.
-First, this research explores the Indonesian government support for sustainability.
-This is followed by examining the Indonesian motorcycle network existing implementation of product-oriented PSS.
-The paper then investigates the drivers and barriers of the product-oriented PSS implementation to improve sustainability by a qualitative approach through semi-structured interviews with thirteen senior managers from five Indonesian motorcycle companies-manufacturers, intermediaries and service partners.
-This study found key criteria for manufacturer to meet sustainability are waste management, decreasing the hazardous material uses, design for disassembly, increase the recyclable materials, take back and recycling policy, while for intermediaries and service partners are providing service, repair, maintenance and decreasing the hazardous material uses.
-Finally, through literature review, several recommendations about the rolator f government to tackle the barriers were given based on the previous studies.
-This study contributes to the body of knowledge by offering a new insight of improving the sustainability through the product-oriented PSS implementation by knowing the drivers and the barriers.
+sustainability, product-service systems, product-oriented, collaboration, drivers, barriers, knowledge, partner development

+This research focuses on Indonesia's efforts to promote sustainability through the implementation of product-oriented Product-Service Systems (PSS).
+The study first explores the Indonesian government's support for sustainability and then examines the existing implementation of product-oriented PSS in the Indonesian motorcycle network.
+The paper investigates the drivers and barriers of product-oriented PSS implementation to improve sustainability through semi-structured interviews with thirteen senior managers from five Indonesian motorcycle companies, including manufacturers, intermediaries, and service partners.
+The study identifies key criteria for manufacturers to meet sustainability, such as waste management, reducing hazardous material usage, designing for disassembly, increasing the use of recyclable materials, and implementing take-back and recycling policies.
+For intermediaries and service partners, the key criteria include providing services, repairs, and maintenance, as well as reducing the use of hazardous materials.
+Finally, the study offers recommendations based on previous research on the role of government in overcoming barriers to product-oriented PSS implementation.
+This study contributes to the body of knowledge on improving sustainability through product-oriented PSS implementation by identifying drivers and barriers.